micmejia/bible-dump/NKJV/Deuteronomy/Deut 1.md

 How can I alone bear your problems and your burdens and your complaints?

 ###### 13
-Choose wise, understanding, and knowledgeable men from among your tribes, and I will make them [^g]heads over you.'
+Choose wise, understanding, and knowledgeable men from among your tribes, and I will make them heads over you.'

 ###### 14
 And you answered me and said, 'The thing which you have told _us_ to do _is_ good.'

 ###### 15
-So I took the heads of your tribes, wise and knowledgeable men, and [^h]made them heads over you, leaders of thousands, leaders of hundreds, leaders of fifties, leaders of tens, and officers for your tribes.
+So I took the heads of your tribes, wise and knowledgeable men, and made them heads over you, leaders of thousands, leaders of hundreds, leaders of fifties, leaders of tens, and officers for your tribes.

 ###### 16
 "Then I commanded your judges at that time, saying, 'Hear _the cases_ between your brethren, and judge righteously between a man and his brother or the stranger who is with him.